-A regular employee who leaves County employment and is reemployed within fifteen (15) calendar days shall be deemed to have been on Agency Leave for such period of time.
+A regular employee who leaves County employment and is reemployed within fifteen (15) calendar days shall be deemed to have been on Departmental Leave for such period of time.

 Section 8.
-Time-Off for Selection Procedures
+Time Off for Selection Procedures

-A regular, limited-term or probationary employee shall be entitled to necessary time off with pay to participate in tests of fitness, examinations and interviews required by the Chief Human Resources Officer during working hours for the purpose of determining eligibility for movement to another class in the County service or transfer from one agency to another.
+A regular, limited-term or probationary employee shall be entitled to necessary time off with pay to participate in tests of fitness, examinations and interviews required by the Chief Human Resources Officer during working hours for the purpose of determining eligibility for movement to another class in the County service or transfer from one agency/department to another.

 Section 9.
-On-Duty Meals
+On-Duty Meals - Probation Department

-- A. The County shall provide meals to personnel employed in residential care institutions who are required to be on duty through their own meal period and to take their meals while supervising the activities of the residents. - B. The County shall provide reasonable reimbursement for meals for employees in field assignments who are required by their supervisor to take their meal period while in custodial charge of a client.
+- A. The County shall provide meals to Probation Department sworn personnel employed in Probation Department residential care institutions and Probation Department juvenile institutions who are required to be on duty through their own meal period and to take their meals while supervising the activities of the residents. - B. The County shall provide reasonable reimbursement for meals for Probation Department sworn personnel in field assignments who are required by their supervisor to take their meal period while in custodial charge of a client. - C. During emergencies which require unusual amounts of overtime, Probation Department sworn employees who are required to work such excessive overtime shall be provided appropriate meals.
+The determination as to how such meals are provided and the amount authorized shall be at the discretion of the Probation Department.

 Section 10.
-Transfer Policy for OCEA Officers and Grievance Representatives
+Transfer Policy for AOCDS Officers and Area Representatives department who meets the specific qualifications for the assignment.

-Management shall not, wherever practicable, assign an OCEA officer or grievance representative to a different location if:
+Management shall not, wherever practicable, assign an AOCDS officer or area representative to a different location if:

-- A. the employee's performance "meets" or "exceeds" performance objectives; and - B. OCEA objects to such assignment (OCEA shall not object to such assignment change, except for good cause); and - C. there is another employee in the same classification in the agency who meets the specific qualifications for the assignment.
+- A. the employee's performance is standard or better; and - B. AOCDS objects to such assignment (AOCDS shall not object to such assignment change, except for good cause); and - C. there is another employee in the same classification in the